emscripten-core/emscripten/site/source/docs/optimizing/Optimizing-Code.rst

 A few **UNSAFE** optimizations you might want to try are:

-- ``-s FORCE_ALIGNED_MEMORY=1``: Makes all memory accesses fully aligned.
-This can break on code that actually requires unaligned accesses.
+- ``--closure 1``: This can help with reducing the size of the non-generated (support/glue) JS code, and with startup.
+However it can break if you do not do proper :term:`Closure Compiler` annotations and exports.
+But it's worth it!
 - ``--llvm-lto 1``: This enables LLVM's link-time optimizations, which can help in some cases.
 However there are known issues with these optimizations, so code must be extensively tested.
 See :ref:`llvm-lto <emcc-llvm-lto>` for information about the other modes.
-- ``--closure 1``: This can help with reducing the size of the non-generated (support/glue) code, and with startup.
-However it can break if you do not do proper :term:`Closure Compiler` annotations and exports.

 .. _optimizing-code-profiling: